 Jakub Jan Kučera – Project Manager, Revolgy

-Revolgy team spent 2 weeks in Ho Chi Minh City, managing the technical part of the project and leading training for their employees.
-Our project managers Jakub, Xana and Pavel expected some cultural and language barriers, this is why they also asked our colleague Vlasta to come along.
-She was born and raised in Prague to a Vietnamese family and knows the languages and customs of both countries very well.
+The Revolgy team spent two weeks in Ho Chi Minh City, managing the technical part of the project and leading training for their employees.
+Our project managers Jakub, Xana, and Pavel expected some cultural and language barriers, so they also asked our colleague Vlasta to come along.
+She was born and raised in Prague by a Vietnamese family and knows the languages and customs of both countries very well.
 She became a crucial member of the team who helped not only with translations but also to overcome some cultural differences.

 “Vietnamese people are very friendly and would never criticise you or give you negative feedback.
 This is why our team had to rethink some of the aspects of our change management strategy.
 It was a truly challenging and humbling experience”